guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>Early Morning Ride to the Ghat</em>
 </div>

 A boat was filling up to tow passengers and vehicles to Kamalabari - the ghat on Majuli, and we joined the queue for the ticket.
-Backpacking felt bittersweet after the months of motorbiking.
+Backpacking felt bittersweet after all these months of motorbiking.
 Transportation had suddenly become a huge deal while it was the least of our concerns just a while ago.
 We did gain agility though and the amazing ability of travelling overnight.
 I was looking forward to the break since it had been a while but as of now, I would have been completely content spending these days sitting in a cafe in some lane of Guwahati.
 But then Parul had **insisted**.

 The ferry ride took a while and was mostly uneventful.
 We saw something move in the water that we now think was a dolphin but we can not be sure.
 However, we like to think it was a dolphin so a dolphin it was. :dolphin: